Elen-web/Mechanics-Project/README.md

 # Mechanics-Project
 The project aims at design and simulation of a mechanical converter that converts binary representation of a number into its value in the decimal numeral system.
-"Introduction to Mechanics" by D. Kleppner and R. Kolenkow, specifically Chapter 3 on Hook's Law and Simple Harmonic Motion.
+BOOKS - "Introduction to Mechanics" by D. Kleppner and R. Kolenkow, specifically Chapter 3 on Hook's Law and Simple Harmonic Motion.
 This will provide a good foundation for understanding the physics behind the spring oscillator.
-"An Introduction to Computer Simulation Methods: Applications to Physical System" by H. Gould, J. Tobochnik, and W. Christian, specifically Chapter 9 on Normal Modes and Waves. potential task 1(not finished) public class Spring {
+"An Introduction to Computer Simulation Methods: Applications to Physical System" by H. Gould, J. Tobochnik, and W. Christian, specifically Chapter 9 on Normal Modes and Waves. potential task 1(not finished)

+    public class Task1 {
-    private double k = 1.0; // default stiffness
+    private double k = 1.0;

-    public Spring() {}
+    public Task1() {}
-    public Spring(double k) {
+    public Task1(double k) {
         this.k = k;
     }

     public double getStiffness() {
         return k;
     }